Malawi: Health

-Malawi has central hospitals, regional and private facilities.
 The public sector offers free health services and medicines, while non-government organizations offers services and medicines for fees.
 Private doctors offer fee-based services and medicines.
 Health insurance schemes have been established since 2000.
 The country has a pharmaceutical manufacturing industry consisting of four privately owned pharmaceutical companies.
 Some of the major health facilities in the country are Blantyre Adventist Hospital, Mwaiwathu Private Hospital, and Kamuzu Central Hospitals.

 Infant mortality rates are high, and life expectancy at birth is 50.03 years.
 Abortion is illegal in Malawi, except to save the mother's life.
 The Penal Code punishes women who seek illegal or clinical abortion with 7 years in prison, and 14 years for those perform the abortion.
 There is a high adult prevalence rate of HIV/AIDS, with an estimated 1,006,633 people (94% of whom are adults aged over 15) living with the disease in 2022.
 There were approximately 11,931 deaths from HIV/AIDS, and 440,000 children orphaned because of the disease (2022).
-Approximately 250 new people are infected each day, and at least 70% of Malawi's hospital beds are occupied by HIV/AIDS patients.
+Approximately 250 new people are infected each day, and at least 70% of hospital beds are occupied by HIV/AIDS patients.
 The high rate of infection has resulted in an estimated 5.8% of the farm labour force dying of the disease.
 The government spends over $120,000 each year on funerals for civil servants who die of the disease.

 There is a very high degree of risk for infectious diseases, including bacterial and protozoal diarrhoea, hepatitis A, typhoid fever, malaria, plague, schistosomiasis, and rabies.
 Over the years, Malawi has decreased child mortality and the incidences of HIV/AIDS, malaria and other diseases; however, the country has been "performing dismally" on reducing maternal mortality and promoting gender equality.
-Female genital mutilation (FGM), while not widespread, is practiced in some local communities.
+Female genital mutilation, while not widespread, is practiced in some local communities.

-In the 2024 Global Hunger Index (GHI), Malawi's score is 21.9, which indicates a serious level of hunger.
+In the 2024 Global Hunger Index, Malawi's score is 21.9, which indicates a serious level of hunger.
 Malawi is ranked 93rd out of 127 countries.